holepunchto/pear-docs/helpers/mirrordrive.md

 #### **`await mirror.done()`**

-It starts processing all the diffing until is done.
+It starts processing all the diffing until it is done.

 ```javascript
 const mirror = new MirrorDrive(src, dst)